fortuneglobe/types/README.md

 $orderId = new OrderId('7b13bcba-a18f-4887-b784-9417262862e4');
 ```

-This call throws an `Fortuneglobe\Types\Exceptions\InvalidUUIDValueException` if the provided string is not a valid UUID.
+This call throws an `Fortuneglobe\Types\Exceptions\InvalidUuidValueException` if the provided string is not a valid UUID.